 Prospective students may learn more about transfer articulation agreements at www.QCC.edu/agreements.
 More information regarding transfer opportunities is available at www.QCC.edu/transfer.

-• Students interested in transferring to QCC can find more information on the Admissions webpage at www.QCC.edu/admissions.
+• Students interested in transferring to QCC nursing programs can find more information on the Admissions webpage at www.QCC.edu/admissions.

 Additional Information: